drBenway/pixi-vn-wiki/RenPy-vs-PixiVN.md

 ## Conclusion

-Finally my personal conclusion, if one of these points describes you, then Pixi'VN is not for you:
+Finally my personal conclusion is that, if any of these points describes you, then Pixi'VN is not for you:

 * You've never programmed and want to get away from programming as much as possible.
 (In the future, a library could be created that allows you to create a visual novel with Pixi'Vn using an interface without having to program)
 * Besides showing text and images with transitions or other effects, you don't want to implement anything else now or in the future either (e.g. minigames).